-Subject matter: Macroscopy and clinically oriented anatomy of the parts of the musculoskeletal system,i.e. osteology, arthrology and myology, together with the vascular and nervous supply of the limbs and the trunk.
+Subject matter : Macroscopy and clinically oriented anatomy of the parts of the musculoskeletal system, i.e. osteology, arthrology and myology, together with the vascular and nervous supply of the limbs and the trunk.
 Skull (viscerocranium, neurocranium).
 Cavities, muscles of the head & neck region.
 Macroscopy of the brain and spinal cord, membranes (dura, arachnoid and pia mater).

-Credits: 6
+General Embryology describes the intrautrine development of a human embryo/fetus and introduces the development of the locomotor system.

-Prerequisite: none
+Credits: 6 Prerequisite: none

-Academic Year 2020/2021 Faculty of Dentistry
+Academic Year 2021/2022 Faculty of Dentistry

-ED I. Macroscopic Anatomy I.
+ED I. Macroscopic Anatomy and Embryology I.